BlueBuzzah/BlueBuzzah2-Firmware/docs/BLE_PROTOCOL.md

 **Impact on Mobile App:**

-- Your app may receive internal `EXECUTE_BUZZ`, `BUZZ_COMPLETE`, and other sync messages during therapy
+- Your app may receive internal `BUZZ`, `BUZZED`, and other sync messages during therapy
 - All messages (including internal ones) end with `\x04` terminator for reliable framing
 - Implement filtering based on message patterns (see "Message Interleaving" section)
 - Session control commands (PAUSE/RESUME/STOP) work correctly during therapy